United States Army

 The U.S. Army offers opportunities for psychologists in a variety of practice areas, including clinical, administrative and research roles.
 As an Army Medical Service Corps officer, you'll have access to the most sophisticated treatment methods and protocols, the opportunity to consult with experts in both the military and private sector, plus exceptional professional growth through continuing education courses, seminars and conferences.

 As a commissioned officer of the U.S Army, you'll also enjoy generous education loan-repayment benefits, residency programs and ongoing initiatives to support your career development and advancement.

 Future Civilian Careers

-U.S. Army surgeons are highly desired candidates for competitive private sector jobs upon leaving the Army.
-In fact, many former U.S. Army surgeons serve as faculty in elite medical schools and residency programs, and our fellows are accepted by many renowned training institutions.
+U.S. Army psychologists are highly desired candidates for competitive private sector jobs upon leaving the Army.
+In fact, many former U.S. Army psychologists serve as faculty in elite medical schools, residency programs and training institutions.